-How To Sanitize Your Fresh Water Tank
+How To Sanitize Your Fresh Tank

-To eliminate the bleach smell and taste after sanitizing your fresh water tank, you can add a small amount of white vinegar to the tank when you fill it to drain it a second time.
+To eliminate the bleach smell and taste after sanitizing your white water tank, you can add a small amount of white vinegar to the tank when you fill it to drain it a second time.